activetigger/documentation/docs/functionalities/monitoring.md

 This page lists all projects currently in use and associated tasks (train classifiers for instance) currently running.
 From this tab, the root user can kill any task.

 <span class="action red-danger">Restart memory and queue</span> will restart the backend.
 All current users will be impacted and active tasks killed.

+### All projects

+The list of all projects created in the instance, with the possibility for the root to grant manager access to any project.

 ### Statistics tab